magomimmo/modern-cljs/doc/tutorial-18.md

 Let's verify that everything is working as expected.
 First we want try the `clean-test!` alias with the `:dev` profile.

+> ATTENTION NOTE: Due to the massive compilation to be done you'll
+> probably incur in a `java.lang.RuntimeException:
+> java.lang.OutOfMemoryError` after few CLJS compilations.
+AFAIK this
+> issue is still to be resolved.
+But don't panic.
+Just relaunch the
+> `lein do compile, test` command and the compilation should terminate
+> successfully.

 ```bash
 lein with-profile dev clean-test!